agarsev/quevedo/docs/api.md

 ds = Dataset('path/to/the/dataset')

-# annotation is of type quevedo.Annotation
+# annotation is of type quevedo.Grapheme, a subclass of quevedo.Annotation
 annotation = ds.get_single(Target.GRAPH, 'subset', 32)
 print(annotation.to_dict())